nguyenhoatien/com.nguyenhoatien.work/project_hub_for_sheets/terms_of_service.md

 ### 4. Limitation of Liability

-In no event shall Project Hub for Google Sheets™ be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from your access to or use of or inability to access or use the Add-on.
+In no event shall Project Hub be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from your access to or use of or inability to access or use the Add-on.

 ### 5. Governing Law